KCHuang-Lab/CUPID-seq/README.md

 Most HPC are not compatible with Docker use, but do support Singularity/Apptainer.
 To run using Apptainer, follow these steps:

 1. **Setting up the Singularity/Apptainer image**\
    First, ensure that Singularity/Apptainer is installed.
-The pre-built Singularity image is not currently available for direct download, but the Singularity image can be built locally fairly quickly ( ~10 minutes) and only requires that some specific files be made available locally.
+The pre-built Singularity image is not currently available for direct download, but the Singularity image can be built locally (which takes ~1 hour) and only requires that some specific files be made available locally.
 Instructions are included in the ‘Building Images’ section below.
-Once the build is successfully completed, you should have a file named ‘demux-image.sif’ in the directory from which it was built.
+Once the build is successfully completed, you should have a file named ‘demux-dada2.sif’ in the directory from which it was built.

 ### Running Interactively (Not Recommended):
 Depending on the resources available locally, you can run the analysis in an interactive Singularity shell, rather than submitting a job to a resource manager.
 It is highly unlikely that a login node will provide sufficient resources, so check this before starting and use a compute node as needed.
 Running interactively is only recommended for testing inputs or troubleshooting.
 If you choose to run interactively follow these steps:

 2. **Open a shell in the container**\
    To open a shell, run the following command from the directory containing the ‘demux-image.sif’:\
-   `singularity shell demux-image.sif` \
+   `singularity shell demux-dada2.sif` \
    This will bring you to a shell within the container where you can interactively run processes.\